 On the first afternoon on the river, your guide will pick a beautiful spot on the river to set up camp.
 That night, sleep soundly in tents on our comfy sleeping pads and cozy sleeping bags.
 In the morning, sip steaming coffee or tea as the sun comes up.
 At mealtimes, enjoy largely organic, locally sourced meals prepared by your guides, who pride themselves on being backcountry gourmet chefs.
 We can take into consideration any dietary restriction or request that you may have – just ask!

 On the second day on the river, we’ll prepare for the thrilling whitewater section of the John F. Stevens Canyon.
 Don’t worry, we will take pictures!
 After the most exciting experience in Glacier National Park, we’ll take off the river at West Glacier in the late afternoon.
 You’ll be back to our office in West Glacier around 5:00 PM where we’ll all be waiting to hear of your adventures!

-Most, but not all, of the whitewater occurs on the last day in the John Stevens Canyon.
+- Most, but not all, of the whitewater occurs on the last day in the John F. Stevens Canyon.

-Early season — June and early July — you’ll appreciate our wet suits and splash gear, which are provided at no additional cost.
+- Early season — typically May and June— you’ll appreciate our wet suits and splash gear, which are provided at no additional cost.

 Hiking and White Water Rafting Glacier National Park Trip Meeting Notes